 - Our pediatrician said that anywhere between 2-3 years of age was getting to be too old for a kid to have a pacifier.
 However, he doesn’t start worrying until closer to 3-4.

 - Our pediatric dentist said that he doesn’t have a problem with pacifiers until a child is 3 years old.
 Then, he starts seeing pacifier-related tooth problems.
 So he recommends taking a pacifier away before 3 years of age.

 Personally, we chose 2 years old to make the transition.
 Each of our kids graduated from pacifiers before or on their second birthdays.
 Our oldest was done by about 18 months – and it was his choice!
 Our other kids had to graduate from pacifiers – and we threw them away to remove the temptation.

 How long does cry it out take to work?
 On average, cry it out takes 1-2 hours the first night and requires between 3-5 days to see success.
 In most cases, day 1 is the worst as far as crying.
 Other families report that day 3 is the worst, but by day 5 things had settled into a much better pattern.

 How do I teach my baby to self-soothe?
 Teaching a baby to self-soothe is a process that requires practice, patience, and a good bit of time.
-It may also require dedicated sleep training if the baby needs to learn to self-soothe at nap or bedtimes.
+It may also require dedicated sleep training if the baby needs to learn to self-soothe at naps or bedtimes.

 Is it okay to let the baby use a breast as a pacifier?
-Many babies would prefer nursing and suckling to use of a pacifier.
+Many babies would prefer nursing and suckling to the use of a pacifier.
 Suckling is totally acceptable.
 However, if sleep training a baby to sleep alone is the goal, suckling may need to gradually be replaced with a pacifier.